-Having never been one to look for direct flights, believing that getting there is half the journey, I am very fond of piecing together flights that take me to cities and countries that I have never been.
+Having never been one to look for direct flights, believing that getting there is half the journey, I am very fond of piecing together flights that take me to cities and countries that I have never been to.
+And of course, the kinder the price, the better.
+Who doesn’t love Budget Travel?
 For someone flying solo that may be the way to go but what if you are flying with your family or a group?

-Savvy travelers know that there are key times each year when travel is the most affordable and working the deals to really stretch their hard-earned dollars, especially when it comes to air travel.
+Savvy travellers know that there are key times each year when travel is the most affordable and working the deals to really stretch their hard-earned dollars, especially when it comes to air travel.

 If you are looking for across country travel, air travel is the obvious choice, with its speed and convenience.
 Various websites compare airlines and give up to the minute pricing but you must always remember that not all airlines are represented on these sites.
 Smaller airlines and charter specialists, many times, will not utilize the services of comparison sites for a variety of reasons (mostly for costs associated with joining and providing up-to-date information 24/7), and may require a bit more diligent searching.
 Using terms like ‘cheap flights’, ‘budget flying’ and ‘airfare deals’ will allow you to find deals with other airlines that will save you a lot.